A Surrogate model for High Temperature Superconducting Magnets to Predict Current Distribution with Neural Network: Predictive performance of the surrogate model

-The losses obtained from FEM and the surrogate model are compared under different parameter settings.
-Figure \ref{loss_error}(a) considers the cases within the training set, with 50\% extrapolation, and with 250\% extrapolation.
-In these three cases, the maximum errors of the integrated total losses compared with the FEM results are 3.2\%, 9.7\%, and 32.4\%, respectively.
-Since the parameters in figure \ref{loss_error}(a) correspond to the largest extrapolated values of both $N$ and $N_{\mathrm{p}}$, it can be inferred that the predicted losses for all parameter combinations within this range should be smaller than those at the maximum case.
-Therefore, the prediction error map shown in \ref{loss_error}(b) is constructed.
-If the acceptable maximum error for magnetization loss prediction is within 10$\%$, the surrogate model can perform reliable predictions within the extrapolation proportion up to 50$\%$ ($N=150$, $N_{\mathrm{p}}=15$).
-In conclusion, with an appropriate network architecture and hyperparameter configuration, a training set with relatively small parameter ranges can still provide accurate predictions for conditions beyond the training domain.
+The hysteresis loss power curves obtained from the FEM and the surrogate model are compared under different extrapolation scenarios.
+Fig. \ref{loss_dif}(a) displays the interpolation results within the training set ($N=90$, $N_{\mathrm{p}} \le 9$), where the surrogate model achieves high accuracy with a maximum relative error of less than 1\%.
+For the limited extrapolation cases (extrapolation ratio up to 50\%, e.g., $N=120, 150$ and $N_{\mathrm{p}} \le 15$), as shown in Fig. \ref{loss_dif}(b), the predicted loss power curves still align well with the FEM results, keeping the maximum relative error below 10\%.
+This indicates that the model provides reliable predictions for extrapolation within $N_{\mathrm{p}} \le 15$ and $N \le 150$.
+Conversely, when the geometric parameters are extrapolated to much larger ranges (extrapolation ratio of 150\%, $N=250$ and $N_{\mathrm{p}} \le 25$), as illustrated in Fig. \ref{loss_dif}(c), the relative error of the hysteresis loss power exceeds 35\%, indicating a significant error of predictive results.
+In conclusion, with an appropriate network architecture and hyperparameter configuration, a training set with relatively small parameter ranges can effectively provide accurate predictions for conditions moderately beyond the training domain.

-Table \ref{time_compare} compares the inference time of the surrogate model with the computation time of FEM models.
+Table \ref{time_compare} compares the inference time of the surrogate model with the computation time of FEM models for Case 1.
 The results clearly show that the surrogate model achieves predictions several orders of magnitude faster than FEM.
-Even when accounting for the training time, which is approximately 5000$\,$s as estimated from the training time per epoch shown in figure \ref{loss_inter}(c), the total time still remains lower than that of FEM simulations, which demonstrates that the proposed surrogate model not only provides accurate extrapolation performance but also offers a substantial advantage in computational efficiency.
+Even when accounting for the training time, which is approximately 5000$\,$s, the total time still remains lower than that of FEM simulations, which demonstrates that the proposed surrogate model not only provides accurate extrapolation performance but also offers a substantial advantage in computational efficiency.